gordonwatts/hep-programming-hints/awkward-hints.md

 Notes:

 - Always explicitly set the `axis` in the arguments to `flatten`.
 This will force us to think about what axis we are flattening and if the data has that access.
-- If a variable has no array structure or is a 1D array, then `ak.flatten` will cause an error.
+- If a variable has no array structure or is a 1D array, then `ak.flatten` with `axis=1` (the default) will cause an error.
 Be sure your data has the requested `axis` if you are going to flatten.

 ## Combining Multiple Fields into Records